-Apart from writing, I love to read and watch television shows because I believe that, as humans, we can never really stop learning, and whatever I read or watch always teaches me something new every time.
-For instance, thanks to the police procedural crime drama television series Criminal Minds, I now have a keen interest in human psychology.
+For Example, thanks to the police procedural crime drama television series Criminal Minds, I now have a keen interest in human psychology.
 I am currently reading The 11 Laws of Likability by Michelle Tillis Lederman, which talks about people in the business world.

 This is one of the top interview questions for freshers.
 Here, the interviewer wants to know if you are really interested in being a part of the company and see whether you have done your homework or not, which is doing your research before appearing for the interview.
 You see, a dedicated and professional candidate must always research the company and the position they are applying for before the interview.

 - Try to be informative about your knowledge of the company but in brief.

 - Sing the company praises but don’t go overboard.

 These are the most challenging interview questions for freshers where your confidence will be tested.
 You need to sell yourself and prove that you are the best candidate for the role.

 - Mention how your skills will be beneficial for the company.